 photo courtesy of www.britishbattles.com

-Colonel Thomas Cresap was an English-born settler and trader in the states of Maryland and Pennsylvania.
-Cresap served Lord Baltimore as an agent in the Maryland and Pennsylvania boundary dispute that became known as Cresap's War.
-Later, together with the Native American chief Nemacolin, Cresap improved a Native American path to the Ohio Valley, and ultimately settled and became a large landowner near Cumberland, Maryland, where he was involved in further disputes near Brownsville, Pennsylvania, including in the French and Indian War and Lord Dunmore's War.
+Colonel Thomas Cresap was an English-born settler and trader in Maryland and Pennsylvania.
+Cresap served Lord Baltimore as an agent in the Maryland and Pennsylvania boundary dispute known as Cresap's War.
+Later, together with the Native American Chief Nemacolin, Cresap improved a Native American path to the Ohio Valley and ultimately settled and became a large landowner near Cumberland, Maryland.
+Here he was involved in further disputes near Brownsville, Pennsylvania, including in the French and Indian War and Lord Dunmore's War.

 We would love to talk to you about becoming a member of the DAR and our chapter.